Unconventional superconductivity in monolayer transition metal dichalcogenides: Model : Microscopic Hamiltonian

 \section{Model : Microscopic Hamiltonian}

-We employ a multi-orbital tight-binding Hamiltonian to accurately describe the low-energy electronic structure of monolayer \ts{}.
+We employ a multiorbital tight-binding Hamiltonian to accurately describe the low-energy electronic structure of monolayer \ts{}, see Appendix \ref{app_A} for details.
 The relevant basis for this Hamiltonian consists of three Ta \(d\)-orbitals: \(d_{z^2}\), \(d_{x^2 - y^2}\), and \(d_{xy}\).
 The Hamiltonian is given by

 Here, \(c^{\dagger}_{\vk l \sigma}\) creates an electron with spin \(\sigma\), orbital \(l\), and wave vector \(\vk\).
 In the presence of Ising SOC, the eigenstates of \(S_z\) remain good spin quantum numbers since no spin-flip terms appear in the Hamiltonian.